matushorvath/vm8086/README.md

 A: `$ node main.mjs --load c000 ../msbasic/tmp/vm6502.bin`

 Q: How complete is the emulation?
-A: All officially documented instructions are emulated, except the BCD variants of ADC and SBC instructions.
-The virtual machine passes [6502 functional tests](https://github.com/amb5l/6502_65C02_functional_tests) with `disable_decimal` set to `1`.
+A: All officially documented instructions are emulated.
+The virtual machine passes [6502 functional tests](https://github.com/amb5l/6502_65C02_functional_tests).

 Q: Why?
 A: Just for fun.